 4. Don’t travel with marihuana out of state

-After the state implements a recreational system, marihuana will be taxed at 10%.
-This tax will go toward the implementation costs of the law, clinical trials, schools, roads, and municipalities where the businesses are located.
+Recreational marihuana is taxed at 10%.
+This goes toward the implementation costs of the law, clinical trials, schools, roads, and municipalities where the businesses are located.
+The state wide 6% sales tax is still applicable.